alloy-rs/alloy/crates/networks/README.md

 # alloy-networks

-Ethereum blockchain RPC behavior abstraction for Alloy.
+Ethereum blockchain RPC behavior abstraction.

 This crate contains a simple abstraction of the RPC behavior of an Ethereum-like blockchain.
 It is intended to be used by the Alloy client to